gedulab/ddd/README.md

 # Device Driver Development on Linux by Raymond

-This is a series of labs to learn Device Driver Development on Linux.
+This is a series of live casts to learn Device Driver Development on Linux.

 ## Two warm up sessions:

 8.28 The 4th of six BKMs to learn Linux kernel

 9.04 The 3 pitfalls and 3 shortcuts to learn DDD

 ## Six sessions for the first season on Autumn 2025